l77l77/mbaytas.github.io/crazyflie.md

 <div class="col" markdown="1">

-Together with colleagues at Chalmers University of Technology, I am developing prototypes with autonomous "drones" -- or flying robots -- for at-home leisure and wellnes applications.
+At Chalmers University of Technology, we are developing prototypes with autonomous "drones" -- or flying robots -- for at-home leisure and wellnes applications.
 Our tech stack is based on the [Bitcraze Crazyflie](https://www.bitcraze.io/).
 As design researchers, we find the Crazyflie is a very exciting platform, mainly for two reasons.

 First, the Crazyflie is versatile, programmable, modular and pretty much entirely open-source.
 We have programming tools for building an endless variety of applications.
 We find a variety of "decks" with sensors, lights, etc. to extend the core hardware without adding unnecessary weight.
 We can publish knowledge and artifacts based on this ecosystem, unconstrained by considerations re: intellectual property.
 There are challenges to working with this kind of ecosystem; for example, the documentation could benefit from some more centralization.
 However, all things considered, the Crazyflie is an excellent platform for prototyping creative applications.
 I liken it to a a flying Arduino.